Cleveland Antique, Art, and Personal Property Appraisers

 For personal property work, send room counts, item groups, access limits, and deadline details.

 Before hiring a Cleveland or Ohio appraiser, ask for written pricing and deliverables.
-Fee transparency is especially important when estate or donation files may require extra documentation.
+Fee transparency matters when estate or donation files may require extra documentation.

 Ask about hourly, flat, minimum, travel, rush, research, inventory, and report-preparation charges.